 ii.
 Identify the existing organic agricultural practices among small-scale farmers.

 i.
-Bigger percentage of target audience is between the ages of 28-55 who are mainly small-scale farmers
+Majority of the target audience are between the ages of 28-55 and are mainly small-scale farmers.

 ii.
-High percentage grows maize, beans, onions and potatoes as source of livelihood.
+Majority of them grows maize, beans, onions and potatoes as a source of livelihood.

 iv.
 Majority rears animals thus utilizing the farm yard manure and composts.

 v.
-Very few of the target audience keeps beehives which are the key pollinator improvement.
+Very few of the target audience keeps beehives leading to loss of pollinators thus low food production.

 vi.
-Higher percentage don’t know how to access open pollinated seeds as well as organic product.
+Few farmers know how to access open pollinated seeds as well as organic product.

 i.
 Some target audience were not comfortable sharing their birthdays.

 ii.
-The farmers already understand the dangers of use of synthetic chemicals yet very few have embraced alternative ways of food production.
+The farmers already understand the dangers of use of inorganic chemicals yet very few have embraced alternative ways of food production.

 iii.
 Though farmers continue to grow maize and beans they always have food insecurity and eat poor diet which is not balanced.